BeatRossmy/SuperBrain/README.md

 The configuration of the whole system with the stored note information can be saved as up to 64 presets.

+Internally a button handler is extracting button events based on the grid input actions and sends theses events to the main brain object with then distributes these to the isomorphic keyboard and the active track.
+The used event types are:
+- press / release
+- click / double click
+- hold / double hold (click followed with hold)

 ## Engines
 One sequencer engine can be used per track.
 Currently the following three engines are implemented: